 I unzipped my tent door to investigate—and saw a huge bull elk standing just outside my nylon walls.
 As I’ve come to learn over almost 20 trips to the Tetons since that first one a quarter-century ago, that elk symbolized just one of several compelling reasons why every backpacker should move the Teton Crest Trail to the top of their to-do list.
-And the date to apply for a backcountry permit is coming up.
+And the date to apply for a backcountry permit is coming up very soon.

 After more than two decades of backpacking all over the United States as a field editor for Backpacker magazine and running this blog, I still consider the Teton Crest Trail one of the 10 best backpacking trips in America.
 And I’m eager to go back again.
 I think the five reasons I lay out below will give you insights into questions you might have about this classic hike.

 The park begins accepting permit applications on the first Wednesday in January at 8 a.m.
 Mountain Time.
 Submit your application then, because most campsites along the TCT that are available in reserve will disappear quickly.
 While the park only issues reservations for about one-third of permits in advance—leaving two-thirds available each night during the hiking season for people seeking walk-in permits (which can be obtained no more than one day in advance of starting a trip)—demand makes walk-in permits hard to get.